12 benefits of fintech AI chatbots: Don’t get left behind in the revolution of AI in finance

 Customer service

 Conversational AI chatbots can streamline customer service and enhance the user experience.
-These smart bots can answer common questions, find solutions, and assist users with account-related operations.
+These smart bots can answer common questions, automate tasks, find solutions, and assist users with account-related operations.

 Capital One and other banks have developed their own chatbots to optimize the customer experience.
 The bots can provide users with detailed information about the bank's products and services, send real-time transaction alerts, and act as financial advisors.

 For example, some AI chatbots help customers track their expenses, set savings goals, and apply for loans or credit cards.
-Others can handle customer complaints and direct them to human agents when necessary, driving operational efficiency.
+Others can be connected to ticketing system and handle customer complaints and direct them to human agents when necessary, driving operational efficiency.

 Financial advisory services